Why Are Home Prices So Unaffordable in the Western U.S.?

 But this comparison does not help explain why Western homes cost more.
 The states of Mississippi and California have different economies, histories, and populations.

 We can learn more by comparing states that are more alike demographically and economically.
-Let’s take Virginia from the East and Washington State from the West:
+Let’s take Washington State in the West and Virginia in the East.

 Homes in Washington cost almost 50 percent more than homes in Virginia even though Virginia has almost twice as many residents per square mile.
 This means homebuyers in Washington have to come up with 50 percent more despite earning a similar annual income.